Hazel Dormouse Conservation

 Our research in this area focuses on understanding the status of hazel dormouse populations in the UK, the habitat needs of the Hazel Dormouse, and how these fit within wider woodland conservation.

 The hazel dormouse is in decline in the UK, where climate and the extent and quality of forested habitats has changed over the recent past.
-Dr Cecily Goodwin‘s PhD research the patterns and drivers of hazel dormouse decline and how their conservation can be better integrated into woodland management practises.
+Dr Cecily Goodwin‘s PhD researched the patterns and drivers of hazel dormouse decline and how their conservation can be better integrated into woodland management practises.
 We are also interested in the efficacy of conservation policy to protect this declining species.

 We have approached these research questions using long-term national population data collected by citizen scientists, remote sensing data of woodland habitat cover and quality, and data collected in the field on dormouse diet and movements.